-To the Members of GSB FINANCE LTD.
+To the Members of GSB Finance Limited

-Report on the Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying financial statements of GSB FINANCE LIMITED.("the Company") which comprise the Balance Sheet as at March 31 2015 theStatement of Profit and Loss the Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.
+We have audited the standalone financial statements of GSB Finance Limited ("theCompany") which comprise the balance sheet as at 31st March 2019 and the statementof Pro t and Loss statement of changes in equityand statement of cash flows for the yearthen ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements